laravel/docs/migrations.md

           ->constrained()
           ->onUpdate('cascade')
           ->onDelete('cascade');

-An alternative syntax is also provided for these actions:
+An alternative, expressive syntax is also provided for these actions:

-Command  |  Description
+Method  |  Description
 -------  |  -----------
 `$table->cascadeOnUpdate();` | Updates should cascade.
 `$table->restrictOnUpdate();`| Updates should be restricted.